Frequently Asked Questions

 What kind of returns can I expect as an investor?

-Prestigious Properties aims to deliver double-digit average annual ROI over a 5 to 7 year investment horizon with optional 5% annual cash distribution or 6% DRIP (Distribution Reinvestment Plan).
-While we have been able to consistently achieve or even vastly exceed these results in the past through prudent acquisitions, renovations and asset dispositions, there is no guarantee that we will be able to exceed these returns as in the past.
+Prestigious Properties aims to deliver double-digit average annual ROI over a 2.5 to 3 year investment horizon.
+While we have been able to consistently achieve or even vastly exceed these results in the past in many of our syndications through prudent acquisitions, renovations and asset dispositions, there is no guarantee that we will be able to exceed these returns as in the past.
 Although a look at our track record will give a some indication of the abilities of the General Partner leading the company into the future.

 Is there monthly, quarterly or annual cash flow?